Six killed when small plane crashes, bursts into flames in field near Southern California airport

 All six people on board died at the scene, the Riverside County Sheriff's Office said in a statement.
 The victims were not immediately identified.

+Five NTSB investigators were expected at the crash site later Saturday, the agency said.
+A preliminary report was expected in about 15 days.

+The FAA’s aircraft tracking database lists the jet as owned by Prestige Worldwide Flights LLC of Imperial, California.
+Officials with the company could not be reached for comment.

-It was the second fatal crash this week at the small county-owned airport in Murrieta, home to about 112,000 residents.
+It was the second fatal crash this week at the small county-owned airport in Murrieta, a city with about 112,000 residents.
 A man was killed and three people were injured on July Fourth when a single-engine Cessna 172 crashed in a parking lot shortly after takeoff from French Valley.